Joe Adams (wide receiver): Professional career

+Carolina Panthers

 The Carolina Panthers selected Adams in the fourth round, 104th overall pick, of the 2012 NFL draft.
 He returned kicks in the first three games of the 2012 season before being benched after losing two fumbles in a game against the New York Giants.
-On August 27, he was waived.
+On August 27, Adams was waived by the Panthers.

+Edmonton Eskimos

-Adams signed with the Edmonton Eskimos of the Canadian Football League in 2014, but was released before the season.
+Adams signed with the Edmonton Eskimos of the Canadian Football League in 2014, but was released before the start of the season.

+Houston Texans

 The Houston Texans signed Adams on August 1, 2014.
-The Texans released Adams on August 25, 2014.
+The Texans released Adams on August 25.

+BC Lions

 Adams was signed to the BC Lions' practice roster on October 20, 2014.
-He was released by the Lions on October 31, 2014.
+He was released by the Lions on October 31.

+Texas Revolution

 On April 7, 2016, Adams signed with the Texas Revolution of Allen, Texas, a founding member of Champions Indoor Football, an indoor American football league.
 Adams re-signed with the Revolution on January 5, 2017.